MovementDAO/Greenpoint/Greenpoint-District-Vote.md

 # How to Vote

-Cryptographically sign the following message from your contribution address and publish the result:
+Cryptographically sign the following message from your contribution address:

 >I hereby approve of the proposed plan laid out in the Development Plan v1.0 document, and confirm that I have thoroughly read and understood its contents.